ESQL Overview

 BASIS first introduced ESQL (Exclusive SQL) tables with the release of BBj 6.0.
 As the name suggests, ESQL tables are only accessible via SQL statements so the traditional verbs like OPEN() and READ() do not apply to these files.
 Instead, developers can create these files via SQL "Create Table" statements and add or read rows by SQL "Insert" and "Select" statements.
 Additionally, ESQL also offers true SQL data types such as DECIMAL with a defined precision and scale, DATE, and TIMESTAMP, to name a few.
 ESQL tables offer a host of other features as well, such as variable length records and dynamic index creation.

 The previous paragraph is an excerpt from the BASIS International Advantage article ESQL Files: Constraining Your Data to Guarantee Integrity.
-Read the article in its entirety for a comprehensive understanding of as ESQL.
+Read the article in its entirety for a comprehensive understanding of ESQL.

 ESQL tables now support standard SQL transactions using the standard transaction API of both JDBC and ODBC allowing third party SQL tools to use BBj databases seamlessly.
 The new transaction support defaults to auto-commit, so that users who do not use transactions do not have to make any changes.
 Third party tools will already have support for transactions built in.
 Developers who would like to write code using transactions should check the documentation of their development tool for how to do so.
 For example, the JDBC API documentation describes how to use transactions directly from Java.